How to Qualify for Social Security Disability

 Improve Your Chances of Approval

-The Social Security Administration reports at least 38% of all Social Security disability claims are denied due to various application paperwork mistakes.
-If the SSA denies your claim, you could wait 18 months before eventually winning benefits on appeal.
+The Social Security Administration reports at least 38% of all Social Security disability claims are denied due to various technical issues.
+If the SSA denies your claim, you could wait 24 months before eventually winning benefits on appeal.
 DisabilityApprovalGuide.com suggests that all applicants consider the advice of an experienced Social Security disability attorney before applying for benefits.
 This service costs nothing out of pocket to you.

-Those who qualify for legal assistance through this website typically receive $12,000 in lump-sum backpay as well as monthly benefits.
-People who apply without legal assistance usually must appeal 2-3 times to win benefits years later.
-If the SSA won’t approve your benefits, then the lawyer helping you gets $0.
-But if your case does win, you’ll only pay a small, one-time fee.
+Those who qualify for legal assistance through this website usually get at least $13,800 in back pay and monthly benefits.
+Even better, you’re nearly 3x as likely to file a successful disability claim while working with an attorney.
+People who apply without a Social Security lawyer usually must appeal 2-3 times to win benefits years later.
+If the SSA won’t approve your claim, then the lawyer helping you gets $0.
+But if your case does win, then you’ll only pay one small fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now: